kabergeorge/kabergeorge.github.io/_posts/2023-04-16-Notion-Streaks-Guide.md

->🤓 Welcome fellow nerds !
-Welcome to my guide.
-Here Is the mechanism behind my streak tracker.
+>🤓 Welcome fellow nerds !In this guide we'll be looking to the mechanism behind my streak tracker.
 Hope you like it !

 # How it works